beam-community/elixir-companies/README.md

 #### Product Sampling

 * [SoPost](https://www.sopost.com/) - SoPost is a product sampling platform.
 We make use of Elixir & OTP (and a few other things) to provide a performant system that aids our mission to become the world's best product sampling company.
+Currently, [Our GH repo](https://github.com/SoPost) is all private, but we are looking to open up some of the technology we've developed.
 Nearly always hiring in Newcastle & Edinburgh (UK).

 #### Publishing